The Ultra

 • Support staff costs at checkpoints (payment, food, drink, travel)

-• Van Hire for transporting bike boxes, bags etc from Inverness to the finish
+• Storage and transporting bike boxes, bags etc

 • Photography and Film crews